-Workplaces can support autonomy by giving people real control over various aspects of their work — whether it’s deciding what to work on or when to do it.
+Workplaces can support autonomy by giving people real control over various aspects of their work, deciding what to work on or when to do it.

 People who find purpose in their work unlock the highest level of the motivation game.
 Pink says that it’s connecting to a cause larger than yourself that drives the deepest motivation.
 Purpose is what gets you out of bed in the morning and into work without groaning and grumbling — something that you just can’t fake.

 That also means people who have purpose are motivated to pursue the most challenging problems.
 Elizabeth Moss Kanter, Professor at Harvard Business School, has formulated her own trio of motivating factors, one of which is meaning, which helps people go the extra mile and stay engaged.
 “People can be inspired to meet stretch goals and tackle impossible challenges,” she writes, “if they care about the outcome.”